neerajrpatil/TLE-31/README.md

 # TLE-31
-This repository contains my solutions to TLE-31 CP Sheet
+TLE-31 is a set of competitive programming questions categorised wrt Rating on CodeForces This repository contain my CPP solutions to these problems